 Soak The Corn Husks For The Tamales: Bring a medium pot or a teakettle filled with water to a boil and add corn husks to a large bowl or baking dish.
 Cover the husks with hot water and top with a teakettle or pan to help the husks stay submerged.

-Husks may be soaked up to 1 day ahead; store in covered container in fridge.
-Bring to room temperature before using.
+Husks may be soaked up to one day ahead; store in covered container in fridge.
+Bring to room temperature and pat dry before using.

 Make The Tamale Dough: Bring 3 cups of the water or broth to a boil in a medium saucepan.
 Place the 3 cups of masa harina in a bowl, then pour in the water and stir to combine.
 Set the masa aside to hydrate, about 15 minutes.